Categorification of DAHA and Macdonald polynomials: Categorification of DAHA and Macdonald polynomials

-\subsection{Lie superalgebra and the category of graded modules}
+\subsection{Lie superalgebra $\fI[\xi]$ and the category of graded modules}

 Let us adopt the setup given in Section~\ref{sec::Setup::finite} to the affine case.
-Namely we consider the Lie superalgebras $\fI[\xi]\subset \fp_{\tJ}[\xi]\subset \fg[z^{\pm}][\xi]$ that corresponds to the super currents from the Iwahori, parabolic assigned with $\tJ \subset \tI_\af$ and affine Lie algebras correspondingly.
-These algebras are bigraded with respect to the $(z,\xi)$-gradings.
+Namely, we consider the Lie superalgebras $\fI[\xi]\subset \widehat{\fp}_{\tJ}[\xi]\subset \widehat{\fg}[\xi]$ that corresponds to the supercurrents from the Iwahori, parabolic assigned with $\tJ \subset \tI_\af$ and affine Lie algebras correspondingly.
+The untwisted affine Kac-Moody Lie algebra $\widehat{\fg}$ is the central extension of the Lie algebra of currents $\fg[z^{\pm}]$ and, therefore, all algebras we consider are bigraded with respect to the $(z,\xi)$-gradings.
 We set

 Let $\cO(\fI[\xi])$ be the category of $(z,\xi)$-graded $\fI[\xi]$-modules with semi-simple $\fh$-action whose eigenvalues belongs to $\sfP$.
 Moreover we require that for each $M\in\cO(\fI[\xi])$ the subspace $M_{a,b}$ of $z$-degree $a$ and $\xi$-degree $b$ is finite-dimensional and the formal power sum